cscart/docs/en/user_guide/mobile_app/faq.rst

    * *Feature Graphic image*—a 1024x500 image shown on the Google Play page of your application.
 For more information, see the "Feature Graphic" section of `Google Play instructions <https://support.google.com/googleplay/android-developer/answer/1078870?hl=en>`_.

    * *Splash Screen (portrait)* is an 2496x2496 image.
 It is displayed when you start the application on your mobile phone.
-For the best look on all devices, use the logo of your store.
+For the best look on all devices, use the logo of your marketplace.
 The logo shouldn't occupy the full width of the image, and should be in the center.
 We recommend a single-color or gradient background without small details.

      .. note::